-- Introduction to the history and philosophies of Occupational Therapy - Introduction to models of human occupation (CMOP-E, MOHO and KAWA). - Orientation to the analysis of a variety of occupational performance issues in the context of these models and/or framework. - The adaptation and modification of these issues for therapeutic purposes will be studied.
+- Introduction to the history and philosophies of Occupational Therapy - Exploration of the concepts of occupation and the enablement of occupation. - Overview and practice with models/frameworks of human occupation (CMOP-E, MOHO and KAWA). - Exploration of client-centered OT practice. - Orientation to the analysis of a variety of occupational performance issues in the context of these models and/or framework. - Application of the adaptation/modification of activities/occupations for therapeutic purposes.

+Course Materials:

-Course Materials: Required Texts:
+Required Texts: